servetti-polito/neubot/doc/neubot.1.rst

     **latency (float)**
-      RTT estimated by measuring the average time elapsed between sending a small request and received a small response, measured in seconds.
+      RTT estimated by measuring the average time elapsed between sending a small request and receiving a small response, measured in seconds.

     **neubot_version (float)**
       Neubot version number, encoded as a floating point number and printed